 So how did the camera perform?
 Check out some images:

 The G11 was a pleasure to carry on the vacation.
 It packed easily in my hip pack and handled a variety of image conditions very well.
 Its smaller size made it easy to use for candid shots of the local citizens.
 I would often hold the camera down at my side and trip the shutter as I stood or walked past people.
 Using Shutter Priority mode allowed me to set a fairly fast shutter speed to help freeze both subject and camera motion for these images.

 Roberto, along with his family and some friends, took us out early one morning on his boat.
 We went about 12 miles offshore and encountered a massive pod of dolphins.
 They were very playful and put on quite a show for us.

 I hadn’t planned to use the video feature of the G11, but it came in very handy when we found the dolphins.
 It was quite an experience to see them and this was one of those situations where still images just can’t convey the full sensation of being there – video did.
 This is a short clip of the dolphins leading the boat.
 I held the G11 out over the bow of the boat and used the articulating screen to help me compose the video.
 One of them thought it would be funny to splash me with his tail.
-You can see him roll over on his back and flip his tail to make the splashes – his second attempt was a direct hit.
 Fortunately I had brought along lens cleaning solution and tissue.
 It is pretty important to get the salt water off of the lens as soon as possible.